 As eluded to above, the 15 ACA exams are split into 3 levels; certificate level, professional level and the advanced level each increasing in difficulty and building on the skills developed in the previous levels.

 Although these are the most simple exams in terms of content, my experience was that these exams, particularly the opening ‘Accountancy’ exam, have the steepest learning curve.
-If you have no accountancy experience prior to studying for these exams, getting your head around the double-entry method of accounting can be difficult.
-It’s crucial you understand this fully from the outset and make sure your understanding is perfect. if not, you will struggle with at least another 5 of the exams in the qualification.
+If you have no accountancy experience before studying for these exams, getting your head around the double-entry method of accounting can be difficult.
+You must understand this fully from the outset and make sure your understanding is perfect. if not, you will struggle with at least another 5 of the exams in the qualification.

 Prior to starting the course, watch a few youtube videos on the concept of double-entry accounting using the DEAD CLIC system.
 This will be invaluable when it comes to your first study day.The Progression Playbook tips